upb-lea/gym-electric-motor/docs/JOSS/paper.md

 The __voltage supply__ provides the necessary power that is used by the motor.
 It is modeled by a fixed supply voltage $u_\mathrm{sup}$, which allows to monitor the supply current into the converter.
-A __power electronic converter__ is needed to supply the motor with electric power of proper frequency and magnitude, which may also include the conversion of the direct current from the supply to alternating current.
-Typical drive converters have switching behavior: there is a finite set of different voltages that can be applied to the motor, depending on which switches are open and which are closed.
+A __power electronic converter__ is needed to supply the motor with electric power of proper frequency and magnitude, which commonly includes the conversion of the supply's direct current to alternating current.
+Typical drive converters exhibit switching behavior: there is a finite set of different voltages that can be applied to the motor, depending on which switches are open and which are closed.
-Besides this physically accurate view, a popular modeling approach for switched mode converters is based on dynamic averaging of the applied voltage $u_\mathrm{in}$, making the voltage a continuous variable.
+Besides this physically accurate view, a popular modeling approach for switched mode converters is based on dynamic averaging of the applied voltage $u_\mathrm{in}$, rendering the voltage a continuous variable.
 Both of these modeling approaches are implemented and can be chosen freely, allowing usage of control algorithms that operate on a finite set of switching states or on continuous input voltages.
 The __electric motor__ is the centerpiece of every drive system.
-It is modeled by a system of ordinary differential equations (ODEs), which represent the electrical behavior of the motor itself.
+It is described by a system of ordinary differential equations (ODEs), which represents the motor's electrical behavior.
 In particular, the domain of three-phase drives makes use of coordinate transformations to view these ODEs in the more interpretable frame of field-oriented coordinates.
 In ``GEM``, both, the physically accurate three-phase system ($abc$-coordinates) and the simplified, two-dimensional, field-oriented system ($dq$-coordinates) are available to be used as the frame of input and output variables, allowing for easy and quick controller analysis and diagnose within the most convenient